 - We recognise that all matters relating to child protection are confidential.
-The Raedwald Trust will ensure that information shared will be in line with the guidance document 'Information sharing: advise for practitioners providing safeguarding services' (DfE 2018). - It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required this is in line with 'Working Together to Safeguard Children 2018' (copyright 2020) - The DSL or one of the Deputy DSLs will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with the Schools Safeguarding Team or Social Care on this point. - We will take no names consultations with our local MASH team to discuss concerns we may have, but we understand that if they then ask for a name we will disclose those details and it will become a referral. - For dual registered students, the Raedwald Trust DSL or one of the Deputy DSLs will always share safeguarding concerns with the DSL (or one of their deputies) from the pupil's main school.
-The main school hold the full picture of their pupils and information of a safeguarding nature that may come to light while working with Raedwald Trust staff, however small, may add to that bigger picture.
+The Raedwald Trust will ensure that information shared will be in line with the guidance document 'Information sharing: advise for practitioners providing safeguarding services' (DfE 2018). - It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required - this is in line with 'Working Together to Safeguard Children 2018' (copyright 2020) - The DSL or one of the Deputy DSLs will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+If in doubt, we will consult with the Schools Safeguarding Team or Social Care on this point.

-• The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-This includes allowing practitioners to share information without consent. - Keeping Children Safe in Education 2020
+- We will take no names consultations with our local MASH team to discuss concerns we may have, but we understand that if they then ask for a name we will disclose those details and it will become a referral. - For dual registered students, the Raedwald Trust DSL or one of the Deputy DSLs will always share safeguarding concerns with the DSL (or one of their deputies) from the pupil's main school.
+The main school hold the full picture of their pupils and information of a safeguarding nature that may come to light while working with Raedwald Trust staff, however small, may add to that bigger picture. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+This includes allowing practitioners to share information without consent. - Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+We as a school have clear powers to share, hold and use information for these purposes.